We are going to begin this sermon in the book of Daniel:

 Revelation 18:1-5 After these things I saw another angel coming down from heaven, having great authority, and the earth was illuminated with his glory.
 And he cried mightily with a loud voice, saying, "Babylon the great is fallen, is fallen, and has become a dwelling place of demons, a prison for every foul spirit, and a cage for every unclean and hated bird!
 For all the nations have drunk of the wine of the wrath of her fornication, the kings of the earth have committed fornication with her, and the merchants of the earth have become rich through the abundance of her luxury."
 And I heard another voice from heaven, saying, "Come out of her, my people, lest you share in her sins, and lest you receive of her plagues.
 For her sins have reached to heaven, and God has remembered her iniquities."

-Revelation 18:21-24 Then a mighty angel took up a stone like a great millstone, and threw it into the sea, saying, "Thus with violence the great city Babylon shall be thrown down, and shall be found anymore.
+Revelation 18:21-24 Then a mighty angel took up a stone like a great millstone, and threw it into the sea, saying, "Thus with violence the great city Babylon shall be thrown down, and shall not be found anymore.
 [Babylon shall be completely wiped out, never to exist again.]
 The sound of harpists, musicians, flutists, and trumpeters shall not be heard in you anymore.
 No craftsman, of any craft shall be found in you anymore, and the sound of a millstone shall not be heard in you anymore.
 The light of a lamp shall not shine in you anymore, and the voice of the bridegroom and bride shall not be heard in you anymore.
 For your merchants were great men of the earth; for by your sorcery all nations were deceived.
 And in her was found the blood of prophets and saints, and of all who were slain on the earth."

 Revelation 16:16-21 And they gathered them together to a place called in the Hebrew, Armageddon.
 Then the seventh angel poured out his bowl into the air; and a loud voice came out of the temple of heaven, from the throne, saying, "It is done!"
 And there were noises, and thunderings, and lightnings; and there was a great earthquake, such a mighty and great earthquake as had not occurred since men were on the earth.
 Now the great city was divided into three parts, and the cities of the nations fell.
 And great Babylon was remembered before God, to give her the cup of the wine of the fierceness of His wrath.
 Then every island fled away, and the mountains were not found.
 And great hail from heaven fell upon men, each hailstone about the weight of a talent.
 Men blasphemed God because of the plague of the hail, since the plague was exceedingly great.